Pricing

 As a whole, DDT provides better flexibility, maintainability, and scalability for test automation efforts.
 Indeed, it helps QA teams streamline the testing process and improve efficiency by separating test data from test script logic.

-Data-driven testing framework in Selenium
+Data-driven Testing Framework in Selenium

 Selenium can be used to create a data-driven testing framework.
 Leveraging Selenium, you can create the backbone for efficient and scalable data-driven testing, enabling your team to seamlessly manage test data, thereby enhancing the reliability and maintainability of automated tests.